hardikszaveri/CarPriceRegression/README.md

 Coefficient Value: The value of each coefficient represents the expected change in the target variable for a one-unit change in the corresponding feature, assuming all other features remain constant.
 Intercept: The intercept represents the expected value of the target variable when all features are zero.

-year, fuel_status,size features have postive coefficients which means, unit increase in these features result in increase of target variance as per features coefficient value.
+year, fuel_status,size features have positive coefficients which means, unit increase in these features result in increase of target variance as per features coefficient value.
 Other features have negative coefficients which means, unit increase in these features result in decrease of target variance as per features coefficient value. year: 0.025344
 Intercept: -40.41.
 When all features are zero, the expected value of the target variable (disease progression) is -40.41 units
 </p>